 - a.
 DOC Conflict of Interest Policy.
-In accordance with 2 CFR § 200.112 (Conflict of interest), the recipient or subrecipient must disclose in writing any potential conflict of interest to DOC or pass-through entity.
-In addition, a recipient or subrecipient will establish and maintain written standards of conduct that include safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain in the administration of an award.
+In accordance with 2 CFR § 200.112 (Conflict of interest), the recipient or subrecipient must disclose in writing to DOC or the pass-through entity, as appropriate, any potential conflict of interest affecting the awarded funds.
 It is DOC's policy to maintain the highest standards of conduct and to prevent real or apparent conflicts of interest in connection with DOC financial assistance awards. - b.
 A conflict of interest generally exists when an interested party participates in a matter that has a direct and predictable effect on the interested party's personal or financial interests.
 A financial interest may include employment, stock ownership, a creditor or debtor relationship, or prospective employment with the organization selected or to be selected for a subaward.
 A conflict also may exist where there is an appearance that an interested party's objectivity in performing his or her responsibilities under the project is impaired.
 For example, an appearance of impairment of objectivity may result from an organizational conflict where, because of other activities or relationships with other persons or entities, an interested party is unable to render impartial assistance, services or advice to the recipient, a participant in the project or to the Federal Government.
 Additionally, a conflict of interest may result from non-financial gain to an interested party, such as benefit to reputation or prestige in a professional field.
 For purposes of the DOC Conflict of Interest Policy, an interested party includes, but is not necessarily limited to, any officer, employee or member of the board of directors or other governing board of a recipient or subrecipient, including any other parties that advise, approve, recommend, or otherwise participate in the business decisions of the recipient, such as agents, advisors, consultants, attorneys, accountants or shareholders.
-This also includes immediate family and other persons directly connected to the interested party by law or through a business arrangement. - c.
+This also includes immediate family and other persons directly connected to the interested party by law or through a business arrangement.

+c.
 Procurement-related conflict of interest.
 In accordance with 2 CFR § 200.318 (General procurement standards), recipients and subrecipients must maintain written standards of conduct covering conflicts of interest and governing the performance of their employees engaged in the selection, award and administration of contracts.
 See paragraph F.04 of these General Terms (Requirements for Procurements).